 AIM has recently been working with a number of public sector organisations around Australia to deliver a variety of programs designed to build these key knowledge sets across entire sectors.
 Participants in these programs have learnt a variety of essential knowledge sets including the role of Australian political institutions and their impact on the role of public sector.

 The ability to analyse frameworks to ensure government is responsive, responsible and accountable when delivering service is also vital knowledge being passed on to participants.
 These programs developed in partnership with AIM have also been vital in building greater understanding of the working relationships between the public sector, Ministers, Members and the Parliament.

 AIM has been working with local, state and federal governments around Australia for more than 75 years in order to develop the vital skillsets required by high performing public sector managers and leaders.

-For more information about how AIM can partner with you to build the capabilities of your team, please visit AIM Customised Solutions or to view our suite of dedicated public service options visit the Centre for Public Management.
+For more information about how AIM can partner with you to build the capabilities of your team, please visit AIM Tailored Learning Solutions or to view our suite of dedicated public service options visit AIM Public Sector.